This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 If you live in the sun belt, consider dark ceramic tint for your kids windows.
 You obviously need to keep within the legal limits of your state (and states you plan on driving to), but it can make a big difference.

 For families that want to stay old-school, a big windshield reflector will keep the car temperature much lower.
 If you drive a sedan, don’t forget to grab one for the back window as well!

-We have found retractable window shades to be really helpful for our kids – we bought them in a moment of desperation during a sweltering Southwest roadtrip and they made a big difference.
+We have found window shades to be really helpful for our kids – we bought them in a moment of desperation during a sweltering Southwest roadtrip and they made a big difference.
 If you choose to go this route, be sure to pick window shades that are least likely to become projectiles in an accident.
-We use these because they hook over the windows (which always stay closed when we’re moving) and have suction cups on the top and bottom.
+I now recommend this cling-on style, as a different style we had broke and I have concerns about it injuring a kid in a crash.
 They’re easy to move from one car to another and pack in your luggage for vacation.

 Lately these elasticized pull-on window shades have gotten really popular.
 You open the car door and then they pull over the entire top half of the car door!
 They offer full-coverage, there’s no projectile risk and they stay put even if your kids roll down the window for fresh air.

 Of course the most basic strategies apply too: park your car in a shady spot and, if you’re starting your trip from home, start the car (with the garage door open) a few minutes early to let the AC get cranking.